FAMILY LAW: Parental Rights

 Trial Judge: James F. Morris, Cobb Juvenile Court.,

-Attorneys: Brenda Godfrey (Baskin & Baskin PC), Joseph T. Justice (Clark & Justice), David J. Casey and Bobby G. Adkins Jr., Marietta, for appellants.
-Thurbert Baker, Attorney General, Dennis R. Dunn, Deputy Attorney General, Williams C. Joy, Senior Assistant Attorney General, Shalen A. Sgrosso and Sanders B. Deen, Assistant Attorneys General, Atlanta, for appellee.
-Other party representation: William E. Brewer, Atlanta.,
+Attorneys: William S. Hart, and Bobby G. Adkins Jr., Marietta, for appellant.
+Thurbert E. Baker, Attorney General, Dennis R. Dunn, Deputy Attorney General, William C. Joy, Senior Assistant Attorney General, Shalen A. Sgrosso, Sanders B. Deen and Laura W. Hyman, Assistant Attorneys General, Atlanta, for appellee.
+Other party representation: Joseph T. Justice (Clark & Justice), Marietta.,